skyscrapers/documentation/runbook.md

 - *Description*: `A cert-manager certificate is about to expire`
 - *Severity*: `warning`
-- *Action*: A certificate has less than two weeks to expire and did not get renewed, check the certificate events and the certmanager pod logs to get the reason of the failure.
+- *Action*: A certificate has less than x weeks to expire and did not get renewed, check the certificate events and the certmanager pod logs to get the reason of the failure.

-### Alert Name: CertificateAboutToExpire

-- *Description*: `A cert-manager certificate is expiring`
-- *Severity*: `warning`
-- *Action*: A certificate has less than one week to expire and did not get renewed, check the certificate events and the certmanager pod logs to get the reason of the failure.

 ### Alert Name: AmazonMQCWExporterDown